openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 ### podman

 Podman is another tool for deploying container-based workloads onto RHEL systems.
-It does not support the kubernetes and OpenShift APIs that users will be used to seeing in single-node and full OpenShift clusters, and users have asked us to provide a way to have a consistent deployment experience for all topologies and sizes.
+It does not support the Kubernetes and OpenShift APIs that users will be used to seeing in single-node and full OpenShift clusters, and users have asked us to provide a way to have a consistent deployment experience for all topologies and sizes.